-AOMEI Backupper Server is a trust and reliable file sync software for Server 2008/2012/2016/2019 and its R2 version.
+AOMEI Backupper Server is a trust and reliable file sync software for Server 2003/2008(R2)/2012(R2)/2016/2019/2020 and Windows 7/8/8.1/10/XP/Vista.
+It supports 4 sync modes to meet different needs, including "Basic Sync", "Real-Time Sync", "Mirror Sync" and "Two-Way Sync".
 Thanks to its intuitive interface, most users can do folder sync between two servers without any obstacle.
-And it supports syncing all kinds of file system, including NTFS, FAT32, exFAT, etc.

 Note: You can also sync file server with OneDrive, Dropbox, Google Drive for easy access.
 These cloud drive allows you to access files or folders from any device as long as there is a network connection.